profgavinbrown/profgavinbrown.github.io/_pages/about.md

   - /about.html
 ---

-I am Professor of Machine Learning, in the Department of Computer Science.
+I am Professor of Machine Learning, in the Department of Computer Science.<br>
 Contact: <b>firstname.secondname AT manchester.ac.uk</b>

 What do I do?